Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Conclusion

 \section{Conclusion}

 In this paper, we have presented generic stochastic algorithms for solving non-convex and strongly concave min-max optimization problems.
-We established convergence for both the objective gap and the duality gap under PL conditions of the objective function.
-The experiments on deep AUC maximization have demonstrated the effectiveness of our methods.
+We established convergence for both the objective gap and the duality gap under PL conditions of the objective function for different stochastic updates.
+The experiments on deep and non-deep learning tasks have demonstrated the effectiveness of our methods.

+\acks{The feedback provided by the anonymous reviewers is greatly valued.
+We also wish to acknowledge the support received from the NSF Career Award \#1844403, NSF Program \#2110545, and NSF-Amazon Joint Program \#2147253 for this work.}